kimbuckley/shell-scripts/README.md

 # shell-scripts
-Shell Scripts to Extract XML Data
+<strong>Shell Scripts to Extract XML Data</strong>

-Shell scripts include the following:

-Drivers under 25
+Drivers under 25 <br />
-Drivers with any claims
+Drivers with any claims <br />
-Drivers with any convictions/tickets
+Drivers with any convictions/tickets <br />
-Drivers with any insurance cancellations
-Drivers with any lapses
+Drivers with any insurance cancellations <br /> Drivers with any lapses <br />
-Drivers with no insurance experience
+Drivers with no insurance experience<br />
-Drivers with more than 10 yr of experience
-Vehicles rated for pleasure/commuting
+Drivers with more than 10 yr of experience <br /> Vehicles rated for pleasure/commuting <br />
-Vehicles rates for business
+Vehicles rates for business <br />
-Drivers with their G licence
+Drivers with their G licence <br />
-Drivers with just a G2 licence
+Drivers with just a G2 licence <br />
 "Clean drivers" (drivers with no claims, convictions/tickets, cancellations, or lapses)